 Related: Science-Backed Ways to Live to 100

 7. Still haven’t settled on your New Year's Resolution?

 Take Sharecare’s RealAge test to learn how your health and lifestyle compare against your biological age.
-After asking about your sleeping, eating, and exercise habits, the test will provide a personalized plan to help you live the longest, healthiest life possible starting in 2017.
+After asking about your sleeping, eating, and exercise habits, the test will provide a personalized plan to help you live the longest, healthiest life possible starting in the New Year.